Claude projects vs artifacts: the simple difference

 Conversation history across chats.
 Inside a project, Claude retains context from previous conversations.
 You can pick up where you left off without re-explaining your situation.

-What artifacts do
+What do Claude artifacts do?

 Artifacts are interactive, shareable outputs.
 Three things they're designed for: